Explaining Cancer and Family Health History to Your Kids

 Her daughters, now 7, and her son, 4, began drawing pictures about all they had learned.
 One day she looked at the collection and thought, “This could be a book.”

 Right around the time the twins were born, Pulaski’s mother was diagnosed with ovarian cancer.
-She had a BRCA gene mutation, which put her at high risk for both ovarian and breast cancer.
+She had a BRCA (BReast CAncer gene) mutation, which put her at high risk for both ovarian, breast, and other cancers.
 Shortly afterward, Pulaski learned that she, too, had the same gene mutation.
 She’s since undergone prophylactic surgeries to prevent getting these cancers.

 Why she wrote the book